V-Sekai/manuals/decisions/20230507-avatar-publishing-workflow-portability.md

-## Describe a avatar publishing workflow for portability
+# Draft:  Describe a avatar publishing workflow for portability

 ## Metadata